A-LevelEnglish

 Exam Questions

-Describe and explain how the use of imagery enhances the text.
+Describe and explain how the writer uses tone to convey their message...
 [6 marks]

 6 marks